 Visit Azul.com Support

-• auto: Default value.
+• auto: This is the default value.
 CRS decides whether it needs to start in the main method, and excludes tools like javap, javac having a specific main method in com.sun.tools.

 • on: Forces CRS to start, if all required configurations are available (e.g. endpoint), even for tools like javap, javac.